vaskoGut/Learning/README.md

   **Imperative**: A recipe — "First chop the onions, then heat the pan, then fry..."

   **Declarative**: Ordering food — "I want a veggie burger."

+   38. ### lit-lifecycle-methods
+  Yes lit have lifecycle methods which help you to create reusable components.

 ________________________________________________________________________________________________________________________________
    1. ### box-model